-#2Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.
+#20ther includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.

-Generally, at least 90% of the Fund's investments in transferable securities at the time of purchase are used to attain the environmental or social characteristics promoted by the Fund (being subject to the Investment Adviser's binding exclusion policy and carbon constraint), and a maximum of 10% of the Fund's investments in transferable securities are in category "#2 Other" and so may not be used to attain the environmental or social characteristics promoted by the Fund.
+At least 70% of the Fund's investments are in category "#1 Aligned with E/S characteristics" and so are used to attain the environmental or social characteristics promoted by the Fund (being subject to the Investment Adviser's binding Negative Screening Policy).
+A maximum of 30% of the Fund's investments including investments non-aligned with the E/S characteristics promoted, derivatives and/or cash and cash equivalents are in category "#2 Other".